Practical guide to visiting Barcelona’s Sagrada Família

 Attending a mass at the Sagrada Família

-Mon-Fri: at 9 a.m.
+• Monday to Friday: 9:00 a.m.
 (Spanish) and 8:15 p.m.

-All days prior to a holiday: at 7:30 p.m.
+• All days prior to a holiday: 7:30 p.m.

 Unless otherwise noted, Mass takes place in Catalan.

-Great Altar
+International Mass Sagrada Família Great Altar

 Visit the Sagrada Família for free

-• During and after the international mass on Sunday morning
+During and After the International Mass on Sunday Morning

 History and architecture of the Sagrada Família

-Why is construction of Sagrada Família taking so long?
+Why is the Sagrada Família tstil unfinished?

 Entry fee